rpanic/vale-ui/README.md

 AuroWallet is only used for sending transactions, not for deploying the contract and signing.
 Signing is only possible with website-stored privatekeys at the moment

-Account creation fee cannot be paid by the contract at the moment due to a bug in snarkyjs
+Account creation fee for payouts cannot be paid by the contract at the moment due to a bug in snarkyjs

 Altought everything is in web-workers, everything works using signatures as of now

-Off-chain storage hasn´t been implemented yet
+Off-chain storage hasn´t been implemented fully yet.
+Everything works except retrieval of the signers (which can´t be stored in events since its dynamically-sized)

 Website is not yet responsive